GIST-DSLab/ARC_Prompt/README.md

 # Reasoning Abilities of Large Language Models: In-Depth Analysis on the Abstraction and Reasoning Corpus
-This repo is the experiments code for "Reasoning Abilities of Large Language Models: In-Depth Analysis on the Abstraction and Reasoning Corpus"
+This repository is the experiment code for "Reasoning Abilities of Large Language Models: In-Depth Analysis on the Abstraction and Reasoning Corpus"

 > [Reasoning Abilities of Large Language Models: In-Depth Analysis on the Abstraction and Reasoning Corpus](https://arxiv.org/abs/2403.11793) </br>
 > </br>
 > Seungpil Lee, Woochang Sim, Donghyeon Shin, Sanha Hwang, Wongyu Seo, Jiwon Park, Seokki Lee, Sejin Kim, Sundong Kim

-The existing methods for evaluating the inference abilities of Large Language Models (LLMs) have been resultscentric, making it difficult to assess the inference process.
+The existing methods for evaluating the inference abilities of Large Language Models (LLMs) have been result-centric, making it difficult to assess the inference process.
 We introduce a new approach using the Abstract and Reasoning Corpus (ARC) dataset to evaluate the inference and contextual understanding abilities of large language models in a process-centric manner.
 ARC demands rigorous logical structures for problem-solving,